The following resolutions of paradoxes deserve to be better known. (All of these paradoxes are resolved; you don’t need to worry about them any more.)

 There are counter arguments that say that it is rational to vote.
 See Voting as a rational choice: why and how people vote to improve the well-being of others by Aaron Edlin, Andrew Gelman, and Noah Kaplan, Rationality and Society, 2007, vol 19(3), pages 293–314.
 They argue that you should consider the benefit not just to the voter, but to the country.
 Also see posts on Andrew Gelman’s blog here and here.
 While some people may use this reasoning to justify voting, it is not a good resolution to the paradox.

-Here is a good resolution to the paradox: If you believe that there are other rational voters, then Douglas Hofstadter’s resolution of the Prisoner’s Dilemma applies to voting.
+Here is a good resolution to the paradox: If you believe that there are other rational voters, then the resolution of the Prisoner’s Dilemma applies to voting.
 So, you don’t have just one vote, but rather all you rational voters are voting together.
-So, it is rational to vote (assuming you believe there are a significant number of rational voters).
+Thus it is rational to vote (assuming that you believe that there are a significant number of rational voters).

 On Sunday evening a judge tells a condemned prisoner that they will be awakened and hanged on the morning of one of the following five days.
 The judge says that it will happen unexpectedly, i.e., the prisoner will be uncertain about when the hanging will occur until the moment the attendants arrive.
 But the prisoner’s attorney convinces the prisoner that no such hanging is possible.
 The first step in the attorney’s argument is to eliminate Friday as execution day: If the judge sets Friday as the morning of the hanging, the prisoner will know it on Thursday because they are still alive and realize that tomorrow is the final day of the execution period.
 So, Friday is ruled out.
 But then, by the process of elimination, so are Thursday, Wednesday, Tuesday, and Monday.
 Of course, on Wednesday, the prisoner is hauled out of bed, much to their surprise, and hanged.